DokaIzk/celo-ethlint/README.md

   // ...
 };
 ```
-This configures Hardhat to enable Ethlint and run it on your smart contracts during the compilation process.
+This configures Hardhat to enable Ethlint and run it on your Smart Contracts during the compilation process.

-## Writing Secure Smart Contracts with Ethlint
+## Writing a Secure Smart Contracts with Ethlint:

-Now that you have Ethlint installed and integrated with Hardhat, you can begin writing secure smart contracts.
+Now that you have Ethlint installed and integrated with Hardhat, you can begin writing secure Smart Contracts.

-The following are some best practices to keep in mind when writing smart contracts:
+The following are some best practices which you need to keep in mind while writing Smart Contracts:

-1. Use the latest version of Solidity: The latest version of Solidity includes important security improvements, so it is important to keep your contracts up to date.
+1. **Use the latest version of Solidity:** The latest version of Solidity includes important security improvements, so it is important to keep your contracts updated.

-2. Use SafeMath: SafeMath is a library that provides secure arithmetic operations in Solidity.
-It prevents integer overflow and underflow, which can result in unexpected behavior or even security vulnerabilities.
-Always use SafeMath when performing arithmetic operations in your smart contracts.
+2. **Use SafeMath:** It is a library that provides secure arithmetic operations in Solidity.
+It prevents integer overflow and underflow which can result in unexpected behavior or even security vulnerabilities.
+Always use SafeMath when performing arithmetic operations in your Smart Contracts.

-3. Avoid using tx.origin: The tx.origin variable can be manipulated by attackers to perform unauthorized actions.
-It is recommended to use msg.sender instead.
+3. **Avoid using `tx.origin`:** The `tx.origin` variable can be manipulated by attackers to perform unauthorized actions.
+It is recommended to use `msg.sender` instead.

-4. Avoid using block.timestamp: The block.timestamp variable can be manipulated by miners to set the timestamp of a block.
-It is recommended to use block.number or blockhash instead.
+4. **Avoid using `block.timestamp`:** The `block.timestamp` variable can be manipulated by miners to set the timestamp of a block.
+It is recommended to use `block.number` or `blockhash` instead.

-5. Avoid using uninitialized storage: Uninitialized storage can contain sensitive information, so it is important to initialize all storage variables properly.
+5. **Avoid using uninitialized storage:** Uninitialized storage can contain sensitive information, so it is important to initialize all storage variables properly.

-6. Avoid using deprecated Solidity functions: Deprecated functions may have security vulnerabilities or unexpected behavior, so it is important to use up-to-date functions.
+6. **Avoid using deprecated Solidity functions:** Deprecated functions may have security vulnerabilities or unexpected behavior, so it is important to use updated functions.

-7. Use modifiers to enforce access control: Modifiers can be used to restrict access to certain functions or variables.
-Always use modifiers to enforce access control in your smart contracts.
+7. **Use modifiers to enforce access control:** Modifiers can be used to restrict access to certain functions or variables.
+Always use modifiers to enforce access control in your Smart Contracts.

-8. Use events to log important actions: Events can be used to log important actions in your smart contracts.
+8. **Use events to log important actions:** Events can be used to log important actions in your Smart Contracts.
 This can help with debugging and auditing.

-Now let's look at an example of a smart contract that uses Ethlint to identify potential security issues.
-We will write a simple contract that stores a list of users and their balances.
+Now let's look at an example of a Smart Contract that uses Ethlint to identify potential security issues.
+We will write a simple contract that stores a list of users and their balances:

 ```solidity
 // SPDX-License-Identifier: MIT